decmaxn/decmaxn.github.io/go/install-config/index.md

 Now, try creat a hello world program and try to features of those tool

-1. type pack to see it suggests {}package main
+1. type pack to see it suggests package main
-2. type fm to see it suggests func main{}
+2. type func to see it suggests func main{}
 3. type fmt.Println("Hello world!") slowly to see it suggests the rest.
 4. save this file to see it added import "fmt"
 5. start a terminal and use go run . to see it runs properly.